 The Secretary of State, Michael Gove, has stated his commitment to protecting leaseholders from building safety costs, which includes looking at ways to reduce insurance bills for properties with fire safety issues.
-The government hasn't yet confirmed what this would look like, but has asked the Financial Conduct Authority, together with the Competition and Markets Authority, to review this in the first instance.
-Housing associations are providing buildings insurers with as much information about buildings as possible, to enable the industry to take an informed approach to pricing insurance premiums.
+The government has asked the Financial Conduct Authority (FCA), together with the Competition and Markets Authority, to review this in the first instance.